Kapyia/KanvasBuddy/README.md

 KanvasBuddy features:

-- Krita's full Brush Presets list
-- Krita's Advanced Color Selector - size large!
-- Krita's Layers Docker
-- Brush Opacity and Size controls
+- A wide selection of Krita's dockers.
+Right there when you want them, then hidden awway when not in use!
+- Slider controls for the opacity, size and flow of brush presets.
+Specific values can also be entered by simply typing.
-- Quick buttons for Canvas-Only Mode, Mirror Canvas and Reset Zoom
+- Quick buttons for toggling Canvas-Only Mode, Mirror Canvas and Reset Zoom.
 <table>
   <tr>
     <td><img src="https://github.com/Kapyia/KanvasBuddy/blob/master/images/main_panel.png" alt="KB Main" width="100"></td>